-If you execute a conan install Poco/1.9.0@pocoproject/stable command in your shell, Conan will download the Poco package and its dependencies (OpenSSL/1.0.2l@conan/stable and zlib/1.2.11@conan/stable) to your local cache and print information about the folder where they are installed.
+If you execute a conan install poco/1.9.40 command in your shell, Conan will download the Poco package and its dependencies (openssl/1.0.2t and zlib/1.2.11) to your local cache and print information about the folder where they are installed.
 While you can install each of your dependencies individually like that, the recommended approach for handling dependencies is to use a conanfile.txt file.
 The structure of conanfile.txt is described below.